czczc/CI-ODM/doc/getstarted.rst

 ..
 Comment .................................

-.. index:: Test Web Server

 Setup a Test Web Server
 =================================
 You will need a test web server during development.
-The recommended way to setup the web server on each platform is:
+The recommended way to setup an Apache web server on each platform with PHP and MySQL support is:

 * Windows: `XAMPP <http://www.apachefriends.org/en/xampp-windows.html>`_
 * Mac: `MAMP <http://www.mamp.info/en/index.html>`_
-* Linux: following google to setup the **LAMP** server
+* Linux: follow Google to setup a **LAMP** server

-To make sure the web server is set up correctly, write a simple php file, for example
+To make sure the test web server is running and the configuration files are correct, write a simple php file, for example

 .. code-block:: php

     <?php echo phpinfo(); ?>

 put it to the correct document root directory, and see if it can be displayed on your web browser with the correct url.

 ..
 Comment .................................

-.. index:: SVN

 Setup a Code Development Environment
 ======================================
-The ODM code is hosted on the official Daya Bay svn repository.
-Change to your web document root directory and check out the code
+The |ODM| code is hosted on the official Daya Bay svn repository.
+Change to your web document root directory and check out the code:

 .. code-block:: sh